Psc30/Psc30/README.md

 🌱 About Me

 I'm currently working full-time, so I update this space as I progress through projects.
-My long-term goal is to become a Machine Learning Engineer and contribute to impactful AI-driven solutions.
+My long-term goal is to become a machine learning/AI engineer and contribute to impactful AI-driven solutions.

 Let’s connect and learn together!